 The Henry van de Velde Awards are the most prestigious design awards in Belgium.
 They put Flemish designers and companies in the spotlight, generate press attention and a great deal of public interest.
 Have you launched an innovative product or sustainable, innovative project or research?
-Then submit it before May 31 for the Henry van de Velde Awards 24 was closed on 31 May 2023.
+The call for entries for the Henry van de Velde Awards 24 was closed on 31 May 2023.
 The jury will analyse all projects and will decide which projects will be selected for the second selection round.

 The call for entries for the Henry van de Velde Awards 24 is open.